gboduljak/uscheme/README.md

 ### Lexical scoping
 The implementation of lexical scoping is based on the scope resolver with a symbol table, which differs from the 'ad hoc' solutions using **IO monad** with IO handles or a **Reader** monad presented in the resources mentioned.
 The main advantages of an approach of consisting of a custom scope resolver monad and a symbol table are the separation of concerns and expressivity.
 This results in a more faithful and easily testable implementation of lexical scoping.

-The competing solution of using **IO monad** with **IO handles** is probably more convenient, but violates separation of concerns and is not considered as a good practice.
+The competing solution of using **IO monad** with **IO handles** is probably more convenient, but violates separation of concerns and is not considered a good practice.
 The reason for that is the fact that **IO monad** will be used to handle state operations which is something we do not necessarily want.
 The competing solution of using the **Reader** monad is harder to test, involves explicit copying of scopes and it is even possibly incorrect.

 - Everything related to scoping is implemented in **Scoping module** located in **src/Scoping** folder.
 - Two main components of scoping implementation are the [Scope](src/Scoping/Scope.hs) itself and the [ScopeResolver](src/Scoping/ScopeResolver.hs) monad